JuliusHarms/rqc_adapter/README.md

    - Make sure you have cron and crontab installed
    - You can customize the time at which the cronjob will run by adding the `--time` argument with a number between 0-23 (default is 8 for 8am)
    - Example: `python3 manage.py rqc_install_cronjob --action install --time 10`
+   - You need to make sure python is available to cron.
 5. Restart your server (Apache, Passenger, etc)

 ### 3.2 Journal Setup